annasadka/portfolio/README.md

 # About Me:

 I am an aspiring manual tester with ambitions to develop towards automation.
 For the past few months, I have been diligently expanding my knowledge in software testing.
 What sets me apart is my attention to detail, dedication to work, and a can-do attitude.
-With experience from previous positions working with developer teams, I have highly developed interpersonal skills and empathy, which help me see the bigger picture and function well within a team.
+With experience from previous positions working with developer teams, I have highly developed interpersonal skills and empathy, which help me see the bigger picture and function well within a team.<br><br>

 # My Projects